-- (1) In this Rule "visitor" includes any person (other than an officer or employee) visiting the prison or any part of it. - (2) An officer may ask a person seeking to enter the prison as a visitor - (a) to state his or her name and address and the purpose of the visit; and - (b) to surrender, for the duration of the visit, any article in his or her possession which the officer considers may be prejudicial to safety, security or good order and discipline. - (3) An officer may ask a visitor to consent to a search or searches, in accordance with this Rule, of - - (a) the visitor's person and any of the visitor's personal possessions; - (b) the visitor's open mouth, by visual examination and without the use of force or any instruments; and - (c) any vehicle or equipment which is in the visitor's charge and which the visitor intends to take into the prison. - (4) Where a visitor consents to a search or searches under paragraph (3), the search and further searches may take place - (a) before the visitor is admitted to the prison; - (b) at any time whilst the visitor is in the prison; and
+- (1) In this Rule "visitor" includes any person (other than an officer or employee) visiting the prison or any part of it. - (1A) A request under this Rule may be made by an officer or by an employee authorized by the Governor for the purposes of this Rule.46 - (2) A person seeking to enter the prison as a visitor may be requested - (a) to state his or her name and address and the purpose of the visit; and - (b) to surrender, for the duration of the visit, any article in his or her possession which the officer considers may be prejudicial to safety, security or good order and discipline.47 - (3) A visitor may be requested to consent to a search or searches, in accordance with this Rule, of - (a) the visitor's person and any of the visitor's personal possessions; - (b) the visitor's open mouth, by visual examination and without the use of force or any instruments; and - (c) any vehicle or equipment which is in the visitor's charge and which the visitor intends to take into the prison.48 - (4) Where a visitor consents to a search or searches under paragraph (3), the search and further searches may take place - (a) before the visitor is admitted to the prison; - (b) at any time whilst the visitor is in the prison; and - (c) before the visitor leaves the prison. - (5) A search under paragraph (3) shall be carried out as expeditiously and decently as possible. - (6) A visual examination of a visitor's open mouth may be carried out by an officer, or an employee authorized by the Governor for the purposes of this Rule, of either sex.49 - (7) Any other search under paragraph (3) shall be carried out - (a) where the visitor is under the age of 11, by a female officer or female employee authorized by the Governor for the purposes of this Rule; - (b) in any other case, by an officer, or an employee authorized by the Governor for the purposes of this Rule, of the same sex as the visitor.50 - (8) A search of a visitor who is under the age of 14 shall be carried out in the presence of an accompanying adult. - (9) A visitor who consents to a search under paragraph (3) shall not be asked to remove, and the search shall not involve the removal of, any clothing other than the visitor's outer coat, jacket, headgear, gloves and footwear. - (10) A search of a visitor's personal possessions, including any item of clothing the visitor is asked to remove, or of any vehicle may, in addition to being carried out by hand, be carried out - (a) by equipment involving -

-- (c) before the visitor leaves the prison. - (5) A search under paragraph (3) shall be carried out as expeditiously and decently as possible. - (6) A visual examination of a visitor's open mouth may be carried out by an officer of either sex. - (7) Any other search under paragraph (3) shall be carried out - - (a) where the visitor is under the age of 11, by a female officer; - (b) in any other case, by an officer of the same sex as the visitor. - (8) A search of a visitor who is under the age of 14 shall be carried out in the presence of an accompanying adult. - (9) A visitor who consents to a search under paragraph (3) shall not be asked to remove, and the search shall not involve the removal of, any clothing other than the visitor's outer coat, jacket, headgear, gloves and footwear. - (10) A search of a visitor's personal possessions, including any item of clothing the visitor is asked to remove, or of any vehicle may, in addition to being carried out by hand, be carried out - - (a) by equipment involving - (i) the application of a swab or suction device in order to collect particles from the surface of the possessions or vehicle or anything in the vehicle, and - (ii) the analysis of such particles in order to ascertain the presence of explosives, controlled drugs or other prohibited substances; - (b) by the use of equipment designed to detect metal objects; and - (c) in accordance with procedures and by any other measures specified in directions by the Minister. - (11) An officer may seize and detain any prohibited article found in the course of a search under paragraph (3). - (12) The Governor shall ensure that a notice explaining the effect of this Rule and Rule 74 is displayed prominently for the benefit of visitors to the prison.
+- (i) the application of a swab or suction device in order to collect particles from the surface of the possessions or vehicle or anything in the vehicle, and - (ii) the analysis of such particles in order to ascertain the presence of explosives, controlled drugs or other prohibited substances; - (b) by the use of equipment designed to detect metal objects; and - (c) in accordance with procedures and by any other measures specified in directions by the Minister. - (11) An officer or employee authorized by the Governor for the purposes of this Rule may seize and detain any prohibited article found in the course of a search under paragraph (3).51 - (12) The Governor shall ensure that a notice explaining the effect of this Rule and Rule 74 is displayed prominently for the benefit of visitors to the prison.